automateps/AutomatePS/Docs/New-AMAgent.md

 # New-AMAgent

 ## SYNOPSIS
-Creates a new AutoMate Enterprise agent.
+Creates a new Automate agent.

 ## SYNTAX